assen-totin/cdn/README.md

 The metadata will be saved into a Redis instance as either JSON (preferred as it is faster) or XML.

 Set the DSN in the configuration option `cnd_db_dsn` using the following syntax: `hostname:port:username:password:database`.
-If you host is `localhost`, you may put the full path to the Unix socket instead of port number; fields `username`, `password` and `database` are ignored.
+If the host is `localhost`, you may put the full path to the Unix socket instead of port number; fields `username`, `password` and `database` are ignored.

-## Internal

-This transport is usually used when request type is `json` (JSON file format, preferred) or `xml` (XML file format).

-The metadata will be saved into a local file alongside the uploaded file itself, as either JSON (preferred as it is faster) or XML.

-There are no configuration options for this transport.

-To enable the in-memory cache of metadata, set the `cdn_cache_size` to the desired amount in MB; default value is 0 (meaning cache is disabled).
-Each cached entry consumes around 3 KB of memory (when the allocated amount is exhausted, oldest entry will be evicted from the cache).

-NB: The cache is global (for all CDN instances that have it enabled), so its size will only be set once - therefore, if you want to use the cache for multiple CDN instances, make sure you have the same size set in each one (this will be the shared global cache size).

 ## MySQL

 This transport is only useful when request type is set to `mysql`.

 Set the DSN in the configuration option `cnd_db_dsn` using the following syntax: `hostname:port:username:password:database`.
-If you host is `localhost`, you may put the full path to the Unix socket in the `port` field.
+If the host is `localhost`, you may put the full path to the Unix socket instead of the port.

 ## PostgreSQL